cableguy99/docs/docs/wp-and-research/economics-paper.md

 The Board of Governors could be one of the coordinating bodies for these activities using the official governance d-app.

 <!--## Appendix A: History of the Project

-Tao PTE.
+aos' advantages of minimal transaction fees and very fast confirmation times could spur a Tao PTE.
 LTD. raised funds to build Tao blockchain platform in early 2018.
 The ICO whitepaper is at https://goo.gl/avtnZ1.
 The terms of sale and other documents can be found at  https://tao.network/exchanges the Tao platform will be gradually decentralized in 2-8 years after the mainnet launch, and eventually become a secure public blockchain platform for everyone.-->